wistia/wistia-open-docs/_posts/plugin-api.md

 ### Use the grid to place an element beside the video.

 You can use the grid to put elements outside the video too.
-This is a good idea because, as long your DOM elements are a fixed width, they will worked correctly with our responsive solution, [Video Foam](http://wistia.github.com/demobin/video-foam/).
+This is a good idea because, as long your DOM elements are a fixed width, they will work correctly with our responsive solution, [Video Foam](http://wistia.github.com/demobin/video-foam/).

-Here's an example of adding a plugin to the right of the video.
+Here's an example that adds a plugin to the right of the video.

 <pre><code class="language-javascript">
 var myElem = document.createElement("div");